 And talking about books, what are you reading at the moment?
 Do you know how to talk about books in English?
 If you don’t, you may want to check out this post I wrote last year.

-If you liked this post please share it and don’t forget to subscribe to my blog if you’d like to receive my posts as and when they are published.
+If you liked this post please share it and don’t forget to subscribe to my blog to receive my weekly lessons.

 Ciao for now